 However, it won’t be easy getting there!
 There are many stakeholders – the same as any other agricultural commodity (e.g. farmers, extractors, processors, distributors, big enterprise, etc.) and each will need to invest time and resources to create a scalable byproduct.

-Who will support these investments remains to be seen since each stakeholder needs support from local and federal governments for grants and policy changes.
+Who will support these investments in hemp and sustainability remains to be seen since each stakeholder needs support from local and federal governments for grants and policy changes.